William R. Furlong: Interwar period

-From 1928 to 1931 he served as Chief of Policy and Liaison Section, Office of Island Government, Navy Department, Washington, D.C.
+From 1928 to 1931, he served as Chief of Policy and Liaison Section, Office of Island Government, Navy Department, Washington, D.C.

-From 1931 to 1933 he commanded the light cruiser USS Marblehead.
-He then served as inspector of ordnance in charge at the Naval Proving Ground in Dahlgren, Virginia, from 1933 to 1936.
-On June 23, 1938, he was promoted to rear admiral and assigned as Chief of the Bureau of Ordnance for the Navy Department in Washington, D.C.
+From 1931 to 1933, he commanded the light cruiser USS Marblehead.
+From 1933 to 1934, he attended the Naval War College.
+He then served as inspector of ordnance in charge at the Naval Proving Ground in Dahlgren, Virginia, from 1934 to 1936.

+On August 27, 1937, Furlong received a temporary promotion to rear admiral and succeeded Harold R. Stark as Chief of the Bureau of Ordnance for the Navy Department in Washington, D.C.
+On June 23, 1938, his promotion to rear admiral was made permanent.
+On February 19, 1941, he was succeeded as Chief of the Bureau of Ordnance by William H. P. Blandy.

 World War II

 From February to December 1941, he served as commander of Minecraft, Battle Force at Pearl Harbor, Hawaii.
-He present at the attack on Pearl Harbor on 7 December 1941, when he was on board his flagship, the minelayer USS Oglala, when it capsized after being strafed and torpedoed by the Japanese.
+He was present at the attack on Pearl Harbor on December 7, 1941, when he was on board his flagship, the minelayer USS Oglala, when it capsized after being strafed and torpedoed by the Japanese.